StoyanMihaylov99/StoyanMihaylov99/README.md

   Fun facts:
  - ⚡  I'm a photographer/videographer.
- - 🤖  I love to talk about AI.
+ - ♟️  I love to play chess.
  - 🔭  I love to explore the space with my telescope.